PaulHJoo/Blog/src/blogs/async-javascript/async-javascript.md

 generatorFunction.next();
 ```
 There’s a lot going on here so let’s unpack this step-by-step.
-1) Our `main` function has now become a generator function.
+1) Our `main` function has now become a Generator Function.
-2) We create our generator function by calling `main()` and start it up by calling `next()`.
+2) We create our Generator Function by calling `main()` and start it up by calling `next()`.
 3) `main` will run until it hits the first `yield` expression and runs `asynchronousOperation()` then suspends (`asynchronousOperation` doesn’t return anything so `value` will be `undefined`).
 4) `asynchronousOperation` has been called so `setTimeout` has been called.
 5) After 3000 milliseconds, `setTimeout` calls `next()`.
-6) This resumes the generator function from where it left off previously, logging `Async operation complete`.
+6) This resumes the Generator Function from where it left off previously, logging `Async operation complete`.

 This may seem more complex but look at the difference of the two `main` functions:
 ```